rzikm/master-thesis/README.md

 [src/dotnet-runtime/src/libraries/System.Net.Http/tests/UnitTests](https://github.com/rzikm/dotnet-runtime/tree/master-managed-quic/src/libraries/System.Net.Http/tests/UnitTests).

-To make the implementation accessible also outside the dotnet runtime, I created a standalone .NET Core 3.1 library project, which includes the above mentioned sources and provides a public wrapper for them.
-Referncing this library allows using `QuicConnection` and other classes in regular .NET Core application.
+To make the implementation accessible also outside the dotnet runtime, I created a standalone .NET library project, which includes the above mentioned sources and provides a public wrapper for them.
+Referncing this library allows using `QuicConnection` and other classes in .NET applications without the need for custom-built .NET runtime.

 The solution with the wrapper project is located under `src/System.Net.Quic/`.
-This is also the the solution I use for active development, as the compile times are shorter than building the `System.Net.Http` assembly containing the internal QUIC sources.
+This is also the solution I use for active development, as the compile times are shorter than building the `System.Net.Http` assembly containing the internal QUIC sources.

 ## Building as part of dotnet runtime

-TODO: building referenced The integration is not fully complete yet, build of dotnet runtime will crash.
-Use System.Net.Quic.sln for now.
+Make sure you cloned all submodules in /src/dotnet-runtime, and the guide in [Official .NET repository](https://github.com/rzikm/dotnet-runtime/tree/ac3506ca275af0bf284555d216602a9438c9a662/docs/workflow).

 ## Comparing with msquic

-The dotnet runtime already contained integration of msquic library.
-It can be enabled again by defining the `USE_MSQUIC` environment variable.
+By default the build from this fork uses the managed QUIC implementation.
+You can enforce using QUIC by defining the `USE_MSQUIC` environment variable.
+The msquic library must be available on the machine.
+You can build it as part of the repository by passing `-msquic` to the setup script and rebuilding the library from the System.Net.Quic.sln solution.
 Note that running msquic on Windows currently requires insider build.
 See [msquic repository](https://github.com/microsoft/msquic).